PenvaSecurity/CryptoJSDecryptor/README.md

 ---

 ### About
-- CryptoJSDecryptor is built with Montoya API and uses handlers like HttpHandler and ProxyRequestHandler for encrypting/decrypting of requests and responses.
+- CryptoJSDecryptor is built using the Montoya API and leverages handlers like `HttpHandler` and `ProxyRequestHandler` to perform encryption and decryption of HTTP requests and responses.
-- Note: *This extension does not decrypt response in Proxy tool right now but we are working on supporting this feature as well.*
+- Note: *Decryption of responses in the Proxy tool is not supported yet, but support for this feature is currently in development.*

 ---